UKCloud/documentation/articles/openshift/oshift-sco.md

 In addition, you'll be assigned a Service Delivery Manager (SDM) to provide any assistance you may require during your use of the service, including onboarding, service reviews and incident reporting and escalation.

 UKCloud's Professional Services are designed to provide a clear path to true cloud value, no matter where your organisation is on the journey to cloud migration and adoption.
 We provide expert, agnostic, multi-cloud advice through a structured, modular approach.
 Each stage is supported by an outcome-focused workflow that delivers tailored, high value output, enabling organisations to adopt and leverage cloud with confidence.
-For more information, see the [*Professional Services Service Definition*](../pro-services/ps-sd.md).
+For more information, see the [Professional Services Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-232-ukcloud-professional-services-service-definition-13.0-1.pdf).

 Cloud Architects are available to support you during the design of solutions to help reconcile your requirements with our cloud platform.
 We recommend engagement with a Cloud Architect when implementing complex solutions.